Aliases for RAC3 Gene

 GeneCards Summary for RAC3 Gene

 RAC3 (Ras-Related C3 Botulinum Toxin Substrate 3 (Rho Family, Small GTP Binding Protein Rac3)) is a Protein Coding gene.
-Among its related pathways are p70S6K Signaling and Wnt Signaling Pathways: beta-Catenin-independent Wnt/PCP Signaling Pathways.
+Among its related pathways are Wnt Signaling Pathways: beta-Catenin-dependent Wnt Signaling and Fc-GammaR Pathway.
 GO annotations related to this gene include GTP binding and calcium-dependent protein binding.
 An important paralog of this gene is RAC1.

 UniProtKB/Swiss-Prot for RAC3 Gene